 Your RESP at maturity

 As your plan approaches maturity, you decide when and how you would like to withdraw funds from your plan.
 Maintaining the government grants in your RESP requires that you keep your contributions in your RESP until the time your student is enrolled in a qualified program, as per the rules of the Income Tax Act.
-For this reason, we need you to complete a Maturity Application Form that provides instructions regarding the withdrawal of your contributions and the program that your student will be attending.

 When your plan reaches maturity, usually on July 31st of the year your student turns 18, you can begin to withdraw funds from your plan.
 We’ll send a notice to you months before your plan matures asking for instructions.
 You have an option to allow your RESP to mature or to delay your maturity date to the following year.
 We need to hear from you before July 31st of your maturity year to ensure we know which option you will choose.
 Your maturity year is indicated on your annual statement of account.